PeterO.Numbers.EFloats

 The result of the logical NOT operation as a logical operand.
 Signals an invalid operation and returns not-a-number (NaN) if ed1 is not a logical operand.

-Returns whether the given arbitrary-precision number object is in a canonical form.
+Returns whether the specified arbitrary-precision number object is in a canonical form.
 For the current version of EFloat, all EFloat objects are in a canonical form.

 Parameters: